7 Reasons You Are Struggling With Marketing Measurement

 This is the prototypical issue with marketing measurement: focusing on vanity measures instead of core business performance metrics.
 Now, that is not to say that channel metrics like social media followers are unimportant, but they should be placed within the proper context.

 It is key that we understand organizational goals first, then determine what is important for marketing to drive and measure.

-For a breakdown of the different types of marketing reporting you should be focusing on, check out the tip sheet on the right-hand side of this page: “Three Secrets We Use to Design Our Client Reporting.”
+For a breakdown of the different types of marketing reporting you should be focusing on, check out the tip sheet at the bottom of this page: “Three Secrets We Use to Design Our Client Reporting.”

 2. Consistently Inconsistent

 In our work with marketing departments, we often notice that their reporting is simply irregular.
 This issue comes in two forms:

 - reporting is developed intermittently (because it is difficult to access/combine the information)

 - reporting is only reviewed intermittently (generally because of a lack of dedicated time)